 Here you will find key concepts that we use at SLU Future Food in our operations.

-SLU Future Food has the task of working with a future perspective.
+SLU Future Food has the task of working with a futures perspective.
 Among other things, we have chosen address long-term sustainability challenges for the food system in platform's overall activities.

 Research Platform / Research Platform is the SLU organization for generating and communicating research on key future issues in ways that spans the line organization (faculties and institutions), as well as interact with external actors to achieve the goals.